 - Economy sizes available that offer good value for money

 - Flakes will float well at the surface for easier feeding

 - Not as filling or satisfying for larger fish

 - Can clog up an auto-feeder because of varied flake sizes

 A variety of healthy vegetable ingredients are part of the mix as well, providing necessary vitamins and fiber.
-This cichlid food contains algae meal, ground brown rice, dehulled soybean meal, wheat gluten, dried potato products, corn flower, and more.
+This cichlid food contains algae meal, ground brown rice, dehulled soybean meal, wheat gluten, dried potato products, cornflower, and more.
 Colorants are added to help your cichlids take on a brighter shade, especially yellow and blue cichlids.
-Many of the natural ingredients also contribute to color enhancing.
+Many of the natural ingredients also contribute to color enhancement.